 If you have any concerns and wish to access or amend any of the personal information you provided to Abuse in Care, please contact us.

 This website can be viewed and its web feeds (once available) can be subscribed to without the need to disclose any personal information to us.

 You may decide to provide identifying information when:

 Personal information that you provide will be held by Abuse in Care.

 We will only use personal information provided to communicate with users of the website, including those wishing to participate in Abuse in Care.

-We may collect statistical information about your visit to help us analyse usage of, and improve, the website.
+We use Google Analytics(external link) to collect statistical information about your visit to help us analyse usage of, and improve, the website.
 This information includes:

 The website generates persistent cookies for all visitors for the purpose of collecting the statistical information referred to above.
 The cookies, which can be found on your computer, are named __utma, __utmb, __utmc, __utmz.